Chirag-ahir/JAVA-All-Basic/README.md

 What is Execption in Java ?<br>
 An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program.

+What is Access Specifier and Types of Access specifier?<br>
+Access Specifiers are predefined keywords used to help JVM with understanding the scope of a variable, method and class.
+We have four access specifier<br>
+  > Public access specifier
+  > Private access specifier
+  > Protected access specifier
+  > Default access specifier